|

 Death

-Disabled Workers’ Relief Fund (DWRF): A special fund that supplements the benefits
+Workers’ Relief Fund: A special fund that supplements the

-received by permanently and totally disabled injured workers whose benefits
+benefits received by permanently and totally disabled IWs whose benefits fall

-fall below a threshold amount determined annually, based on the cost of living
+below a threshold amount determined annually, based on the cost-of-living

 index.